 - Talk therapy — Cognitive behavioral therapy (CBT), a type of talk therapy, is effective for helping people cope with seasonal depression symptoms.

 Yes, good nutrition can help reduce symptoms of seasonal depression and provide the energy you need to feel better.
 Some foods affect how brain chemicals, called neurotransmitters, work to regulate mood.
 For example, dopamine, which helps boost concentration and alertness, is released in the body after you eat protein.
 The calming, mood-boosting chemical serotonin is released after you consume carbohydrates including dairy, fruit, sugar and starches.

 Mood-enhancing foods include:

 - Low fat proteins — Fish, lean chicken or turkey, eggs, tofu and low-fat diary

 - High fiber carbohydrates — Whole grain pastas and breads, vegetables, fresh fruits, beans and lentils

 Good nutrition is fundamental to better physical and mental health all year long.
-But if you or a loved one struggles to prepare healthy food, Mom’s Meals® can help.
-We deliver nutritious, medically tailored meals nationwide.
-Customers choose the meals they like to match their tastes and nutritional needs.
+An easy and convenient way to help get the right nutrition for you or your loved is with our delicious, ready-to-heat-and-eat meals delivered direct to your home.Choose the meals you like to match your tastes and nutritional needs.